How to create a Trading Plan: Step-by-step guide for Profitable & Consistent Trading

 - Make necessary adjustments to your strategy based on your own data, performance reviews and market changes.
 But remember do not change you strategy if you don’t give it time.
 Strategies are not perfect an eventually you will have a drawdown period.
 Check our Drawdown Calculator

-By following these steps and creating a detailed trading plan, you can increase your chances of achieving consistent profitability in getting funded by a prop firm!.
+By following these steps and creating a detailed trading plan, you can increase your chances of achieving consistent profitability regardless if it is trading you own money or getting funded by a prop firm! .